• Skip to primary navigation

 • FOR THE CREOLE MUSTARD DIPPING SAUCE

-• 1 teaspoon Creole seasoning (or use Cajun seasoning)
+• Creole Seasoning.
+Or use Cajun seasoning.

 • FOR THE BOUDIN BALLS